karpetrosyan/hishel/docs/specification.md

 **What to do:**

-1. Store the request-response pair in your cache storage
+1. Store the request-response entry in your cache storage
 2. Store any stream data (request/response bodies)
 3. Return the response to the client
 4. The response is now available for future requests